 Durant was selected as the second overall pick by the Seattle SuperSonics, the team that now plays as the Oklahoma City Thunder.

 From today's perspective, it is clear that the Portland Trail Blazers made a huge mistake by drafting Greg Oden instead of Durant because Oden turned out to be one of the biggest NBA draft busts of all time.

 KD has been nothing short of spectacular since his very first NBA season.

 After nearly a decade playing for Seattle/Oklahoma City, he decided to join the Golden State Warriors, the best NBA roster, to try to win an NBA title.

 This move earned Durant a bad reputation among fans and peers, but he succeeded in his efforts and became a two-time NBA champion.

-He didn't stay in the Warriors as long as he did in the Thunder, so from the 2020-21 NBA season, Kevin Durant plays for the Brooklyn Nets before joining the Phoenix Suns.
+He didn't stay in the Warriors as long as he did in the Thunder, so from the 2020-21 NBA season, Kevin Durant then played for the Brooklyn Nets before joining the Phoenix Suns.